FBen3/FBen3/README.md

 ### Hi there 👋

 I like building and customizing tools to help me work 👨🏼‍💻
-I am interested in human- & brain-computer interfaces 🧠💻
+I'm also interested in brain-computer interfaces 🧠💻

 <!--
 **FBen3/FBen3** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.